etendosoftware/etendo-agents-chat-ui/README.md

     - Enter to send, Shift/Ctrl+Enter for new line.
     - File uploads (up to 10 MB each), audio recording (webm), and optional video analysis flag.
     - Markdown rendering, link previews via /api/link-preview, YouTube embeds, attachment download buttons, and rating/feedback submission.
     - Session IDs persist per conversation; guests get a generated UUID, authenticated users load existing history.
 - New conversations render any locale-specific prompts configured for the agent (falling back to the default locale when needed) as introductory agent bubbles before user input.

+## Chatwoot Integration

+When an agent has `chatwoot_inbox_identifier` configured, outbound messages are proxied to Chatwoot instead of n8n:

+- `/api/webhook` upserts the Chatwoot contact and propagates uploaded files/audio as real attachments.
+The optional `videoAnalysis=true` flag is passed along in `content_attributes`/`additional_attributes`, so the inbox can act on that metadata.
+- Incoming events from Chatwoot (`/api/chatwoot/webhook`) deliver attachments and the same attributes back to the app; the chat UI renders images/audio received from human agents.
+- Environment variables required on the app side: `CHATWOOT_BASE_URL`, `CHATWOOT_ACCOUNT_ID`, `CHATWOOT_API_TOKEN`, `CHATWOOT_WEBHOOK_TOKEN`.
+- In Chatwoot, configure an API inbox and set its public identifier on the agent.
+For webhooks, create a webhook pointing to `/api/chatwoot/webhook` and reuse the same secret value stored in `CHATWOOT_WEBHOOK_TOKEN` so signatures validate correctly.

 ## Authentication Flow